bennn/g-pldi-2022/README.md

+deep and shallow
+===

+Goal: move chapter 6 of Ben G. dissertation to a paper

+Target: POPL 2022
+- deadline 2022-07-08
+- cfp will appear here <https://popl22.sigplan.org/track/POPL-2022-popl-research-papers>
+- 25 pages 10pt font, probably

+MF outline:

-I thought about your unpublished research contribution in your thesis and came up with a thesis approach.
+> I thought about your unpublished research contribution in your thesis and came up with a thesis approach.
+>

-Instead of tackling it from a “performance” angle, which may get attacked by “performance knights” on a PC, you could try the idea of “let’s generalize along a different dimension”.
-And then we can ask the question “are there benefits” and you can explain both “more programs run” and “you don’t die when you migrate”.
+> Instead of tackling it from a “performance” angle, which may get attacked by
+> “performance knights” on a PC, you could try the idea of “let’s generalize
+> along a different dimension”.
+And then we can ask the question “are there
+> benefits” and you can explain both “more programs run” and “you don’t die when
+> you migrate”.
+>

-I sketched it out via a 2-slide diagram.
+> I sketched it out via a 2-slide diagram.
 The PDF is attached.
-You could try to write an introduction like I did for the ICFP experience paper.
-Your best bet is to work toward POPL in July.
+You could try to
+> write an introduction like I did for the ICFP experience paper.
+Your best bet
+> is to work toward POPL in July.
 But get started soon.
-Time will fly once you work with Shriram.
+Time will fly once you
+> work with Shriram.